daanreijnders/isoneutral-dispersion/README.md

-# isoneutral-dispersion
-Repository holding the data generation and analysis scripts for the manuscript 'Simulating Lagrangian Subgrid-Scale Dispersion on Neutral Surfaces in the Ocean'
+This repository holds the data generation and analysis scripts for the manuscript 'Simulating Lagrangian Subgrid-Scale Dispersion on Neutral Surfaces in the Ocean'.